Treboder/eCommerceApplication/README.md

 }
 ```

-and that should, if those are valid credentials, return a 200 OK with an Authorization header which looks like "Bearer <data>" this "Bearer <data>" is a JWT and must be sent as a Authorization header for all other rqeuests.
+and that should, if those are valid credentials, return a 200 OK with an Authorization header which looks like "Bearer <data>" this "Bearer <data>" is a JWT and must be sent as a Authorization header for all other requests.
 If it's not present, endpoints should return 401 Unauthorized.
 If it's present and valid, the endpoints should function as normal.

-## Testing
+## Featured endpoints

-You must implement unit tests demonstrating at least 80% code coverage.
+Please refer to the `postman_query_collection.json` for a list of endpoints and how to use them.